EnKrypt/arvind.io/README.md

  * `/keybase.txt` : Proof of domain ownership on [my keybase profile](https://keybase.io/enkrypt)
  * `*` : Anything else gives a 404 page

  ##### Note: If using Windows 10 with node v10.x you might find that `yarn` shits its pants while trying to build `sharp` as a dependancy, and no currently documented solution works.
 Use `npm install` instead for now.
-This is not an issue on OSX (and linux presumably), and other versions of Windows.
+This is not an issue on OSX (and linux presumably).

  #### Built using [Gatsby](https://www.gatsbyjs.org/)